2017

 The following code gives a brief idea on the implementation of the technique.

 Though we have finished discussing the algorithm, I have not yet shown how to find the 'magic function'.
 Unfortunately, there is no guarantee that such function exists in the first place.
-However, we can think about a question: how many functions are there that is {\it very easy} to compute the partial sum of it?
+However, we can think about a question: how many functions are there that is very easy to compute the partial sum of it?

 Few.